 Fair warning: some of this advice will feel boring.
 Play fewer hands.
 Skip the flashy bluffs.
 That's not sexy, but it's what works.
-Professional players also fold many hands, more than you would think as shown in movies.
+Professional players fold more hands than you'd guess from watching TV.
 The players who lose money are the ones who can't resist "just seeing one more flop."

 Before You Play - The Beginner Mindset